-Condition also plays a key role in valuing Lalique.
+The condition also plays a key role in valuing Lalique.
 The pair of frosted crystal Lalique rooster paperweights shown above are both marked “Lalique France.”
-They measure 8 1/2" tall, and are in excellent condition.
+They measure 8 1/2" tall and are in excellent condition.
 The pair sold for $517.50 (not including buyer’s premium) at Morphy Auctions in January of 2011.
-It is not unusual for these exact paperweights, which are very nice but not considered rare, to sell in the $250-300 range per piece.
+It is not unusual for these exact paperweights, which are very nice but not considered rare, to sell in the $250 to $300 range per piece.
 If one of them was damaged in any way, it would be worth far less that one in excellent shape.

 02 of 02

 Lalique Victoire Automobile Hood Ornament

 Shown above is an R. Lalique amethyst tinted glass 'Victoire,' also known as "Spirit of the Wind," automobile hood ornament described as an "important Art Deco design."
 It sold for $3,750 in 2010.
 Had it not had a small chip on the nose, it would have likely sold for quite a bit more.

 In fact, a car mascot like this one with the original Breves illuminating mount has been documented as selling for $21,250.
 The secret here is the mount, however, which is almost as rare as the glass itself.
 Without the mount, a similar ornament would sell for far less.
 In fact, one did indeed sell for $16,250 without the mount and no amethyst tinting (which occurs when the clear glass has prolonged sun exposure).
 And as illustrated above, even a small chip can cause the same object to be devalued even further.